RenderbitTechnologies/ArchKatas/README.md

 ![Grouping and Archiving Reservations](./diagrams/user-journey-diagrams/05-grouping-and-archiving-reservations.png)

-1. **Start**: The user decides to organize their reservations on the Road Warrior platform.
+1. **Start**: The user decides to organize their reservations on the RoadWarrior platform.
-2. **User Logs In**: To initiate the process, the user logs into their Road Warrior dashboard.
+2. **User Logs In**: To initiate the process, the user logs into their RoadWarrior dashboard.
 3. **View All Reservations**: After logging in, the user can see a list or grid of all their reservations.
 4. **Group Reservations by Trip**: From the displayed reservations, the user has the ability to group multiple reservations together based on a specific trip.
 This can include grouping flights, hotels, and car rentals for a single trip.
 5. **Trip Completed?**: The system checks or prompts the user to verify if the grouped trip has been completed.